danielkim2711/danielkim2711/README.md

 💡  &nbsp;I like to explore new technologies and develop web applications.\
 🎓  &nbsp;I'm currently studying Computing Systems at Unitec Institute of Technology in New Zealand.\
-🌱  &nbsp;I'm very passionate about becoming a Front End Developer and on track for learning everything about Web Development, to become a Full Stack Developer in the future.\
+🌱  &nbsp;I'm very passionate about becoming a Front End Developer and on track for learning everything about Web Development.\
 ✍️  &nbsp;In my free time, I enjoy watching sports, movies, dramas and more!\
 💬  &nbsp;Feel free to reach out to me for more information, or just for some interesting discussion.\
 ✉️  &nbsp;You can shoot me an email at danielkim2711@gmail.com.
 I'll try to respond as soon as possible.